-Flatfoot is a condition many people suffer from.
-If you have flat feet, contact one of our podiatrists from Active Foot and Ankle Care, LLC.
-Our doctors will treat your foot and ankle needs.
+If you need your feet checked, contact one of our podiatrists of Active Foot and Ankle Care, LLC.
+Our doctors will attend to all of your foot and ankle needs and provide you with quality treatment.

 If you have any questions, please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.